10up/actions-wordpress/dotorg-plugin-deploy/README.md

 ### Required secrets
 * `SVN_USERNAME`
 * `SVN_PASSWORD`
+* `GITHUB_TOKEN` - you do not need to generate one but you do have to explicitly make it available to the Action

 Secrets can be set while editing your workflow or in the repository settings.
 They cannot be viewed once stored.
 [GitHub secrets documentation](https://developer.github.com/actions/creating-workflows/storing-secrets/)

 ### Optional environment variables
-* `SLUG` - defaults to the respository name, customizable in case your WordPress repository has a different slug
+* `SLUG` - defaults to the respository name, customizable in case your WordPress repository has a different slug.
+This should be a very rare case as WordPress assumes that the directory and initial plugin file have the same slug.
 * `VERSION` - defaults to the tag name; do not recommend setting this except for testing purposes
 * `ASSETS_DIR` - defaults to `.wordpress-org`, customizable for other locations of WordPress.org plugin repository-specific assets that belong in the top-level `assets` directory (the one on the same level as `trunk`)